Paris with Kids: The Ultimate Family Travel Guide (2026) Skip to content

 Jardin des Tuileries

-The Tuileries Garden stretches between the Louvre and Place de la Concorde, offering a sprawling green space with a fenced playground featuring modern equipment, a trampoline park, and a charming carousel.
-During summer months, a temporary fairground (Fête des Tuileries) adds dozens of rides, carnival games, and candy stalls from late June through August.
-The large round basins are perfect for floating toy boats (available to rent on-site), and there are usually gelato stands and crêpe vendors nearby.
-Its central location makes the Tuileries an ideal midday break between museum visits to the Louvre and sights along the Champs-Élysées.
+The Tuileries runs between the Louvre and the Place de la Concorde, a big open garden with a fenced playground full of modern gear, a trampoline park, and a carousel.
+From late June through August, a temporary fairground, the Fête des Tuileries, drops in with dozens of rides, carnival games, and candy stalls.
+The round basins are made for floating the toy boats you can rent on the spot, and there’s usually gelato and a crêpe vendor close by.
+Thanks to where it sits, the Tuileries makes the perfect midday breather between the Louvre and whatever’s next along the Champs-Élysées.

 Champ de Mars